 Dawsolm Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Dawson, Daweson and others.

 Early Notables of the Dawsolm family (pre 1700)

-More information is included under the topic Early Dawsolm Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Dawsolm Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dawsolm family to Ireland

 Some of the Dawsolm family moved to Ireland, but this topic is not covered in this excerpt.